SeimiNomore/jlc-portfolio/index.md

 ---

-This was the beginnning of it all the first ads for anime4breakfast! -- going off of the **JoyBoy** logo, creating that this ads just followed that concept.

 I4NI: A Testament to Misunderstood Youth
 In the intricacies of societal perceptions, I4NI emerges as a profound artistic statement that dissects the veiled interpretations of youth seen through the lens of uncertainty and trepidation.
-This compelling piece encapsulates the duality of youthful existence—a narrative shaped not by their own truths but by the apprehensions and misapprehensions of those observing from the outside.
 The title itself, a cryptic expression of “Eye for an Eye,” challenges the viewer to reexamine the reactive, often defensive ways society approaches the unknown.

 ![Sweet Sweetblack Badass Song](assets/img/Sweet_Sweetblacks_Baadasssss_Song.jpg) **Sweet sweetblack’s Badass Song** | Collection - Sepia - 2023 May.